What Is a credit Report?

 Financial Associations

-Your credit report does not include: salary or savings account balances, student loan balance (in the UK), criminal record, medical history, parking or driving fines, council tax payment history (unless in arrears and a CCJ issued), or social media profiles.
+Your credit report does not include: salary or savings account balances, student loan balance (in the UK), criminal record, medical history, parking or driving fines, council tax payment history (unless a CCJ was issued), or social media profiles.

-You are entitled to check your credit report β it's your data.
+You are entitled to check your credit report - it is your data.
 All three UK bureaus offer free access:

-- Experian: Free score via CreditMatcher; full statutory report free (request via post or online at experian.co.uk/consumer/statutory-report.html).
-Full monitoring: Β£14.99/month.
+- Experian: Free score via creditMatcher; full statutory report free on request at experian.co.uk.
+Full monitoring: £14.99/month.

-- Equifax: Free 30-day trial of Equifax Credit Report & Score; statutory report free on request.
+- Equifax: Free 30-day trial of Equifax credit Report and Score; statutory report free on request.

-Recommendation: Check all three bureaus, not just one.
-Different creditors report to different bureaus β an error or missing account might only appear on one bureau's report.
+Check all three bureaus, not just one.
+Different creditors report to different bureaus - an error or missing account might only appear on one bureau's report.
 A quarterly check of all three is sensible.

 Identify the error precisely

 Note which bureau's report contains it, what the error is, and which account or entry it relates to.
-Common errors: wrong address, account belonging to someone with a similar name, a default that's been on file more than 6 years, a missed payment recorded incorrectly, or a hard search you didn't authorise.
+Common errors: wrong address, account belonging to someone with a similar name, a default that has been on file more than 6 years, a missed payment recorded incorrectly, or a hard search you did not authorise.

 Raise a dispute with the bureau

 Go to the bureau's website and use their online dispute tool.
-Clearly describe what's wrong and provide any evidence (bank statements, payment confirmations, letters).
+Clearly describe what is wrong and provide any evidence (bank statements, payment confirmations, letters).
 The bureau must investigate within 28 days.

 Contact the creditor directly too

 The bureau will usually contact the creditor to verify the information.
-You can also contact the creditor directly β a goodwill letter (especially if you missed one payment due to a genuine one-off circumstance and have since been exemplary) sometimes results in the late payment marker being removed.
+You can also contact the creditor directly - a goodwill letter sometimes results in a late payment marker being removed, especially if the missed payment was a genuine one-off and you have been exemplary since.

 Add a Notice of Correction if disputed

-If the creditor insists the information is correct but you disagree, you can add a Notice of Correction β a note of up to 200 words on your credit file explaining your side of the situation.
+If the creditor insists the information is correct but you disagree, you can add a Notice of Correction - a note of up to 200 words on your credit file explaining your side of the situation.
 Lenders who see your file will see this notice.
-It doesn't remove the entry but gives your perspective.

 Escalate to the Financial Ombudsman if needed